- Home

 Food items, which are most likely to cause bins to smell or attract vermin, are currently collected fortnightly as part of the refuse collection.

-From 2026, we will collect food waste every week using a new dedicated service.
+From June 2026, we will collect food waste every week via a new dedicated service.
 This means food waste will spend half as long in your bin, helping to reduce smells and mess.

-Items placed in recycling bins should already be empty, clean and dry, so it shouldn't smell at all.
+Items placed in recycling bins should already be empty, clean and dry, so they shouldn't smell at all.

 What if a three-weekly refuse collection will cause me difficulties?